thejuancalderon/Deep_Learning_Challenge/README.md

 # Deep Learning Challenges
-This is the repo for the challenges of the **Artificial neural networks and Deep Learning course at PoliMi, 2020/2021**.
+This is the repo for the challenges of the **Artificial Neural Networks and Deep Learning** course at Polytechnic University of Milan, 2020/2021.

 There are 3 kaggle competitions based on 3 different tasks that cover the most important topics learned during the course.
 We decided to use *Google Colab* to exploit the powerful GPU offered by *Google*.
-The main library used for building the network architecture is *TensorFlow* as it is the main library used during the course.
+The main library used for building the neural network architectures is *TensorFlow* as explained throughout the course.

 ## Challenges ##